Augièr Galhard

 Augièr Galhard was a 16th-century Occitan language writer from western Languedoc.

 Biography

 He was first a wheelwright (for this reason he is also known under the name of Lo Rodièr de rabastens, "rodièr" meaning wheelwright in Occitan language) born in Rabastens in 1540.
 He then served as a huguenot soldier during the War of Religion under the command of Guillaume de Lherm.

 Augièr Galhard was also a rebec player and (both as a poet and as a musician) became an entertainer and thus earn his life both as a soldier and as an artist.
-Since his carried draw him to northern France, he also composed poetry in French language.
+As his work drew him to northern France, he also wrote poetry in French.

 Galhard finally settle in Bearn, political center of Kingdom of Navarre Calvinist court, where the regent Catherine de Bourbon granted him a private income.

 Literary work

 Occitan critics such as Jean-Baptiste Noulet and Robert Lafont mention three Occitan language books written by Augièr Galhard :